Mathura: Banke Bihari temple's treasury room opens after 54 years | Law-Order

 Mathura: Banke Bihari temple's treasury room opens after 54 years

-The Toshkhana treasury of the Banke Bihari temple in Mathura, which had been locked since 1971, was opened on Saturday on the orders of a high-powered committee constituted by the Supreme Court.
-The Supreme Court, in its August 2025 order, had constituted a 12-member high-powered interim committee headed by retired Allahabad High Court judge Ashok Kumar to look after the day-to-day affairs of the temple.
+The Toshkhana treasury of the Banke Bihari temple in Mathura, which had been locked since 1971, was opened for the second consecutive day on Sunday to complete the remaining inspection work as per the directions of the Supreme Court-appointed high-powered committee.

 - Country: